Ask your mother to name a profession. I bet she comes up with a lawyer, a doctor or an accountant. She’s unlikely to say a product manager.

-The work professional implies that you are an expert.
+The word professional implies that you are an expert.
 You care about the quality of the work you do.
 You’ve been trained and you can be relied upon to do things to a certain standard.
 You keep your knowledge up to date.
 It matters a lot if you get things wrong.
-As a professional you know your trade.
+As a professional, you know your trade.

 But most of us drift into product management with little or no formal training.
 The expectation is that we can just pick things up on the job.
 We learn by trial and error, what little we’ve seen elsewhere and what our colleagues say we should do.